Density profile of a self-gravitating polytropic turbulent fluid in the context of ensembles of molecular clouds

 i.e. {\it the thermal term provides the energy balance against the core gravity}\footnote{In this case we apply L'Hospital's rule for the gravitational term which accounts for the outer shells, with respect to the fluid element, and obtain: }.
 (4) $p=3$ and $\Gamma=4/3$ resulting in:

-i.e. {\it the thermal term provides the energy balance against both the gravity of the core and the ram pressure of the in-falling outer shells}.
+i.e. the thermal term provides the energy balance against the gravity, both of the core ($G_1$ term) and of the outer shells ($3G_0$ term).
 It is worth to note here that Eq. (\ref{Ealg_rho_G1}) has no solutions in the range $\infty>p>3$ ($1<\Gamma<4/3$) -- in this case the term accounting for the gravity of the outer shells is of leading order (with exponent $2-p<-1$) and there is no term to balance it.
 This limits, in case the accretion term is not dominant, the possible ranges of the polytropic index and of the density-profile exponent to $4/3\leq \Gamma < 5/3$ and $3\geq p > 3/2$, respectively.
 Note that $\Gamma=4/3$ is the critical exponent for the stability of stellar polytropes. \end{itemize}